Dartford Crossing Remote Payment Scheme

 Part of our programme of improvements (generally with value <£10m)

-Advanced works are well underway in preparation for the launch of Dart Charge in October 2014.
-Some signage will remain covered until the new approach to payment is in place.
+Advanced works are well underway in preparation for the launch of Dart Charge in late November 2014.

 Time lapse photography